We do love our critters.

-Americans spent $58.5 billion on their pets last year, according to American Pet Products Association estimates.
+Americans spent $60.28 billion on their pets in 2015, and that spending was on track to be even higher in 2016, according to the American Pet Products Association.

-Following food, the next largest expense for pet owners was veterinary care, with an estimated $15 billion being spent.
-With the modern, and expensive, treatments available today, it’s easy to see why vet bills are swelling.
+Following food (which amounted to $23.05 billion) the next largest expense for pet owners was veterinary care ($15.42 billion) and supplies/over-the-counter medicines ($14.28 billion).
+It’s easy to see why vet bills are swelling, given the new, but costly, treatments that are becoming available.
 For example, pets are now routinely treated for cancer.
-(See Your Pet Has Cancer.
-What Should You Do?)

 Dogs – average annual premiums